pietrolechthaler/Morphing-Network-Slices/README.md

 ### Routing-tables-solution ###
-You can simple run the emulation applications with following commands in ./ryu-controller-one-file Starting the network with an ad-hoc class created to deploy the net and the controller, using topology and slice controller classes:
+You can simple run the emulation applications with following commands in ./ryu-controller-one-file
+<br>Starting the network with an ad-hoc class created to deploy the net and the controller, using topology and slice controller classes:
 ```
 $ cd routing-tables-solution
 $ sudo python3 main.py